Broughton Poggs: Other historic buildings

 Broughton Hall was built in the 17th century and extended in the 18th century.
 The Old Rectory was also 17th century but has been much altered.

 Local government

 Broughton Poggs was an ancient parish and became a civil parish in 1866.
 The parish included a detached part, Great Lemhill Farm, which was geographically in Gloucestershire.
 The farm was transferred to Gloucestershire by the Counties (Detached Parts) Act 1844, but remained in the parish until 1886, when it was transferred to the civil parish of Lechlade.
 The parish was within Witney Rural District.
-In 1954 the civil parish was merged with the parish of Filkins to form the civil parish of Filkins and Broughton Poggs.
+On 1 April 1954 the civil parish was merged with the parish of Filkins to form the civil parish of Filkins and Broughton Poggs.
+In 1951 the parish had a population of 63.
 The new parish has been part of West Oxfordshire since 1974.